JaneLast/Seatingplan/README.md

 ```
 ruby ./filename
 ```

+In the cmdline you will now get 3 options.
+To open the names file, Randomize the names or to exit.
+Press the number associated with the option wanted.

+1. Open file - This uses a system command to open a file

+2. Randomize seating plan - This reads in a yml file and uses the shuffle method to randomize the names.

+3. Exit - This exits the program

 #### How to set names

 Go into names.yml and add peoples names.
 Just follow the format that is already in.
 A new name has to be on a new line and prefixed with a - Keep the indentation correct.